mwtidd/bobotics-dashboard/README.md

     polyserve -p 9090

-Once running, you can preview your element at `http://localhost:9090/components/bobotics-velocity-chart/`, where `bobotics-velocity-chart` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:9090/components/bobotics-dashboard/`, where `bobotics-dashboard` is the name of the directory containing it.

 ## Testing Your Element

 Simply navigate to the `/test` directory of your element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/bobotics-velocity-chart/test/`
+If you are using Polyserve: `http://localhost:8080/components/bobotics-dashboard/test/`

 ### web-component-tester